 The North’s original fun science store is still serving up the gee-whiz of nature along Suttons Bay’s main drag.
 Magnify a bug.
 Telescope the stars (big selection!).
 Hook a compass to your daypack.
 Games, books, of course.
 231.271.6033, enerdynet.com.

 3. Stroll the marina

 Dial down the stress level with an evening walk along the docks.
 Something calming about the clank of cleats against a mast, the rub of a boat rocking against a dock, the call of a sea gull.

 4. Inspect the local wine section at Hansen Foods

 Wine buyers at this Suttons Bay foodie emporium (barely south of town) have built a diverse and deep and quality selection of Northern Michigan wines.
 Local bottles have been winning big awards these days.
-Try some on the tongue.

 6. Shop for … the good stuff

 Beyond a reputation for antiques stores, Suttons Bay is renowned for its inventive, unexpected retail.
 Fashion, art, furniture, garden … all just a block from that pretty bay.

 7. Catch a film at The Bay Theatre